MithamoMorgan/Drive_Data_Analytics/Readme.md

 ## Problem Statement

 The Kenyan car market is characterized by fluctuating prices and a wide variety of options, making it challenging for buyers and sellers to understand current trends.
 There is a lack of accessible, comprehensive data that highlights pricing dynamics and vehicle availability.
-This project seeks to address this gap by scraping car data from the Kai and Karo website, enabling a deeper understanding of pricing trends and market behavior through a user-friendly dashboard that facilitates exploratory data analysis (EDA).
+This project seeks to address this gap by scraping car data from a car listings website, enabling a deeper understanding of pricing trends and market behavior through a user-friendly dashboard that facilitates exploratory data analysis (EDA).

 ## Data Processing